vivek-vilvaraj/libcxlmi_old/README.md

 - The library leaves any and all serialization up to the user - libs should not hold locks.

-- Library is endianness-aware.
+- The library is endianness-aware.

-- This library bypasses many of the protections traditionally provided by the OS driver, as such, users must provide the correct command(s) to the correct CXL component.
+- Users must provide the correct command(s) to the correct CXL component.
 Similarly device state may be altered by command semantics, and therefore users get to keep the pieces.

 - Commands initiated on MCTP-based CCIs are not tracked across any component state change, such as Conventional Resets.